 Square Root Calculator

-Calculate square roots, cube roots, and nth roots of any number.
+Calculate square roots, cube roots, and nth roots with exact and decimal answers.
+Shows the calculation method and works for any positive number or expression.

 Enter Number